 Dee-Ann’s Tea Room

-In Brookings there are only a couple spots for breakfast; however, my favorite is Dee-Ann’s Tea Room which has been there for decades.
+In Brookings there are only a couple of spots for breakfast; however, my favorite is Dee-Ann’s Tea Room which has been there for decades.
 This place is filled to the brim with over 1,400 teapots all around the walls and ceiling.
-It is a fun and strange addition to a great diner with excellent home made biscuits.
+It is a fun and strange addition to a great dinner with excellent homemade biscuits.

 Harris Beach State Park